Forest-Economics-Goettingen/optimLanduse/README.md

 -   *lowerBound* & *upperBound*: Optional bounds for the land-use options.
 The lower bound must be 0 or a vector with lower bounds in the dimension of the land-use options.
-The upper bound, respectivlely, 1 or a vector with upper bounds in the dimension of the land-use options.
+The upper bound, respectively, 1 or a vector with upper bounds in the dimension of the land-use options.
 Choosing 0 and 1 (the defaults) as boundaries for all decision variables, means that no land-cover alternative is forced into the portfolio and that no land-cover alternative is